carpentries-incubator/genome-mining/_episodes/03-bigscape.md

 `mkdir BGCs_antiSMASH`

-In each of the antiSMASH output folders, we will find a single .gbk file for each BGC that include "region" within its filename.
+In each of the antiSMASH output folders, we will find a single .gbk file for each BGC that includes "region" within its filename.
 Thus, we will copy all those files to the new folder.

 `cp */*.region*.gbk BGCs_antiSMASH/`

 ## Executing BiG-SCAPE

+BiG-SCAPE can be executed in different ways, depending on the installation mode that you applied.
+You could call the program through `bigscape`, `run_bigscape`or `run_bigscape.py`.
+Here, based on our installation (see Setup section) we will use `run_bigscape`.

+To know all the possibilities of this program, just write down `run_bigscape -h`